Accidents And Sneezing

 - Upper Body Tension.
 Upper body tension increases during a sneeze using muscles, and when these muscles contract after tensing, it can result in strain.
 The body may react to the stress by producing pain in the shoulders and arms.

 - Herniated Disc.
 Sneezing for individuals that have a herniated disc may experience shooting pain in the arms.
 A herniated disc happens when the spinal discs are the bone exterior filled with a soft gel-like interior, and the soft interior can swell out of the hardened surface.

 - Pinched Nerve.
 Pinched nerves get compressed from pressure in surrounding muscles, ligaments, and other tissue.
 And this or a sudden movement of the neck while sneezing can cause pain in the arms.

 - Dislocated Vertebras.
 Vertebras are small bones in the spine that can become dislocated due to trauma such as fractures and may cause pain in the arms during or after the individual sneezes.

 The act of sneezing causes temporary pressure on the spine.
 So this means neck and spinal problems with the pain traveling through these nerves.
 And that can result in pain in the shoulders, arms, hands, fingers, and in some cases, the chest.

 In some cases, doctors stop the pain in the arms or shoulder through proper medical treatment for the underlying condition.
 So treating your pinched nerve or herniated disc may be the answer.
 Getting a diagnosis from a physician is the first step.
 And your doctor may ask questions about the location of the pain and how long it lasts after sneezing.

 The doctor often requests an X-ray of the spinal cord or MRI, identifying the neck or back problem.
 If the problem is a pinched nerve, the physician may recommend physical therapy.
 Chiropractic treatments and acupuncture may clinically become advised to relieve the condition.

-Exercise often remain part of the muscle strain recovery process.
+Exercise often remains part of the muscle strain recovery process.
 If the cause is inflammation of the spinal cord or a back injury, doctors often recommend and prescribe ice, heat, and anti-inflammatory medications for this condition.